eformat/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 ~~~

 Here you can see the current state of the node (some of the output has been cut), the interfaces attached, and their physical/logical addresses.
-In a later section we're going to be modifying the network node state by applying a new configuration to allow nodes to utilise another interface to provide pod networking via a **bridge**.
+In a later section we're going to be modifying the network node state by applying a new configuration to allow nodes to utilize another interface to provide pod networking via a **bridge**.
 We will do this via a `NodeNetworkConfigurationEnactment` or `nnce` in short:

 ~~~bash
 $ oc get nnce -n openshift-cnv